Earthworm Jim

+Character

+Jim is an ordinary earthworm who becomes a superhero after a robotic suit falls from the sky and lands on him.
+The suit gives him a humanlike body and superhuman powers, but outside it he remains a vulnerable worm.
+He carries a ray gun and uses his worm body as a whip to strike enemies and swing from hooks.
+He also travels through space on a small rocket called the Pocket Rocket.

+Creator Doug TenNapel described Jim as foolish but good-hearted, with enough ability to become a hero despite his limited intelligence.
+His companion, Peter Puppy, is a dog who turns into a monster when angered.
+Jim's love interest is Princess What's-Her-Name, whose sister, Queen Slug-for-a-Butt, is one of his enemies.
+Another enemy, Psy-Crow, pursues Jim in an effort to steal his suit.

+TenNapel provided Jim's voice in the original game, including his catchphrase "Groovy!"
+In the animated television series, Jim was voiced by Dan Castellaneta.

 History

 Earthworm Jim

 Playmates Toys, finding success with the license for Teenage Mutant Ninja Turtles, wanted to start their own franchise.
 Inspired by the success of the Sonic the Hedgehog series with Sonic the Hedgehog and Sonic the Hedgehog 2, they decided that they wanted to start the franchise as a video game, a rare approach at the time.
 From there, the game's design actually started with creator Doug TenNapel's simple sketch of an earthworm that he presented to Shiny Entertainment.
 Impressed, David Perry and the rest of Shiny bought the rights to Earthworm Jim from TenNapel, and started developing the game.
 From there, TenNapel would work on doing the game design, creating level ideas, and voicing Jim's character, while Perry and the other programmers created other characters and game mechanics.

-The game's crazy atmosphere, world, and characters were due to the fact that the company had previously always been restricted to doing licensed games, like 7up's Cool Spot, where they had to conform to the other company's preset limitations.
+The game's atmosphere, world, and characters were due to the fact that the company had previously always been restricted to doing licensed games, like 7up's Cool Spot, where they had to conform to the other company's preset limitations.
 In that respect, the game was actually created as a satire of platform video games at the time; for instance, "Princess What's-Her-Name" was a parody of how so many video games had throw-away female characters that exist only to be saved from danger.